snuhcs-course/swpp-2025-project-team-16/docs/installation.md

 ### 3-3.
 Launch Android Studio App (Local Machine)

 - Open the Android Studio project with the local repository
+- Connect your smartphone via USB.
+- Run the app on your device.
-- Connect the app to the server via the forwarded port `8004`.
+- The app will communicate with the server through the forwarded port `8004`.